The oldest land plants (II) (I)

 During the Middle and the Late Devonian more species with leaves or leaflike structures appear.
 These developed through 'webbing' of finely branched twigs, i.e. the twigs became connected by intervening tissue.
 In the fernlike plant Rhacophyton from the Belgian Late Devonian this is not yet the case.
 However the branches in a way resemble fern leaves.
 The sporangia of this plant are growing in clusters with a diameter of about 2.5 cm.

 The oldest seed plants date from the Late Devonian.
 The special feature of seeds is their being enveloped.
 In Moresnetia (so called after the town of Moresnet in Belgium) this envelope is not yet completely closed.
 It is placed around the seed like a sort of calyx, leaving the top of the seed visible.
 Moresnetia is one of the oldest seed plants in the world and the oldest in Europe.
 For the time being, for new discoveries are made regularly.
 In Belgium extraordinary well preserved specimens have been found, in which even the seeds are visible.
 Click the photo!
+Some years ago a still older precursor of the seed plants has been identified in the Middle Devonian of Belgium.
+Click here for more details.

 The oldest seed plants were gymnosperms for the seeds were not yet embedded in an ovary.
 From this kind of plants the many species of seed ferns developed that grew in the coalswamps during the Carboniferous.
 And a Moresnetia-like plant must have been the ancestor of all modern flowering plants.
 Surely a plant to treat with respect.